ShZil/network-utilities/Scanner/README.md

 [00:44] Worked on `RecommendProbabilities` in Cyber class today; uploaded the progress.
 Also, made the weights vary according to the behaviour, so now it "learns" the patterns of the user.

+[00:58] Integrating Recommend Probabilities with the rest of the software.

+[01:22] Finished integrating.
+Affected modules:
+    - `ScanClasses` - Added the class `RecommendedScan`, global function `update_recommendation`, and saving the scans to a dictionary `Scan.scans`.
+    - `ScanScreen` - Added a `RecommendedScan` button at the bottom
+    - `RecommendProbabilities` - tidied up
+    - `register` - calls `step` and `update_recommendation` each time a scan is called.